 What it is and why it matters

-- Open source means it is free to download, use and contribute to, although more and more commercial versions of Hadoop are becoming available.
+- Open-source software.
+Open source software differs from commercial software due to the broad and open network of developers that create and manage the programs.
+Traditionally, it's free to download, use and contribute to, though more and more commercial versions of Hadoop are becoming available.

-- Framework means everything you need to develop and run your software applications is included – programs, tool sets, connections, etc.
+- Framework.
+In this case, it means everything you need to develop and run your software applications is provided – programs, tool sets, connections, etc.

-- Distributed means data is divided and stored across multiple computers, and computations can be run in parallel across multiple connected machines.
+- Distributed.
+Data is divided and stored across multiple computers, and computations can be run in parallel across multiple connected machines.

 - Faster processing.
-Hadoop can process large amounts of data in parallel across these clusters of tightly connected low-cost computers for quick results.
+How?
+Hadoop can process large amounts of data in parallel across clusters of tightly connected low-cost computers for quick results.